ibleaman/JPPC/auditions.md

 Auditions may include singing a song or two of your choice, repeating pitches and rhythms, and learning a sentence or two of Yiddish text.

-We ordinarily hold auditions, by appointment only, in Midtown Manhattan in August and September.
+Auditions are by appointment only in Midtown Manhattan prior to our first rehearsal in September.
 You may benefit from attending one of our concerts before you audition.
 Visit our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page.

 For more information, contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).